Rüppell's vulture: Conservation

-Since first being assessed by the International Union for Conservation of Nature in 1988, populations of Rüppell's vulture have decreased.
+Since first being assessed by the International Union for Conservation of Nature (IUCN) in 1988, populations of Rüppell's vulture have decreased.
 The species has been listed with an IUCN Red List status of "near threatened" since 2007, and populations are estimated to decline.
 From 2012 to 2014 the Rüppell's vulture was listed as Endangered; however, it was reassessed in 2015 as Critically Endangered.

 Rüppell's vulture is currently listed as an Appendix II species under CITES, which regulates the international trade of animals and plants.
 Under this designation, the Rüppell's vulture is defined as not being immediately at risk of extinction, although the current population could become threatened without a careful regulation of trade.

+The Moroccan Association for the Protection of Birds and Wildlife (AMPOVIS) has been in collaboration with the National Agency for Water and Forests (ANEF) at the vulture Rehabilitation Center (CRV - Jbel Moussa) since 2020.
+Their mission is to address several issues regarding the dispersion of this species in northern Morocco in the hopes that it will aid in conservation efforts and promote birdwatching in the Jbel Moussa Protected Area.

 The total population of Rüppell's vulture has been estimated to be somewhere around 22,000 individuals, with specific populations in the following areas: Tanzania (3,000 pairs); Kenya (2,000 pairs); Ethiopia (2,000 pairs); Sudan (2,000 pairs); and West Africa (2,000 pairs).